Disservin/fastchess/README.md

 ## Contributing

-We welcome contributions to fast-chess!
+We welcome contributions to fastchess!
 Please ensure that any changes you make are **beneficial** to the development and **pass the CI tests**.

 The code follows the Google style and is formatted with clang-format.
 When